 How can those living daily with disability and pain feel like they are not alone?
 IDA launched a message board in 1999, moved to a forum and then to a large social network, the Invisible Disabilities Community (IDC), in 2007.
 IDC has been a place of connection for more than 100,000 people throughout the years.

-IDA is now thrilled to announce that we are currently moving our community to both Facebook and Google+.
+IDA is now thrilled to announce that our online community is joining the Inspire Community.
 We are doing so in order to make it more convenient for our members to communicate through social networking communities in which they are already involved, as well as to offer a simpler format.
 We have had an incredible response to the move and are elated with the feedback we have received!
 Both communities can be reached by going directly to www.InvisibleDisabilitiesCommunity.org.

 Although people often have differing illnesses and injuries, the IDC allows everyone to come together to discuss the challenges and victories of living with any chronic condition (i.e. losses, loved ones, doctors, tips and positive stories).
 When people can come together to talk about everyday issues, concerns and share encouraging news with one another, they feel more equipped to greet others in their lives with a more positive and less burdened heart!
 When a person knows they have friends who care and understand, it often gives them the strength to face the world with courage and perseverance!
 IDA’s goal is to provide a platform where people can be honest and unload their burdens and be met with compassion and empathy from the community.
 We also strive to share encouragement and a positive outlook to uplift our members.